Plasma and the plasma arc cutting process uses heated gas to cut through metal (30,000 degrees Fahrenheit).

 - Press the ignition button and establish the arc

 - Use a slower travel speed for thicker metal.
-Direction of cutter (sideways, backward, forward) is at the option of the cutter.
+The direction of cutter (sideways, backward, forward) is at the option of the cutter.

 - Move the cutter as quickly as possible.